andreasjansson/language-detection.el/README.md

 ## Model performance

-Comparison of this model to a few existing systems on three different datasets:
+Language classification accuracy of this model compared to a few existing systems on three different datasets:

 <table>
   <thead>